-If you come to the Netherlands to live, work or study, you are likely to have some questions about the arrangements you need to make.
+If you come to the Netherlands to live, work or study, you are likely to have some questions about the procedures and arrangements you need to make.

 Visa and other arrangements